mesgarpour/sens-prec-optimizer/Documentations/ReadMe.txt

 7. "User Guide":
-    The user guide for the software user, which includes comprehensive instructions and descriptions.
+    It is the user guide for the software user, which includes comprehensive instructions and descriptions.